sqlxpert/lights-off-aws/README.md

 ### Starting EC2 Instances with Encrypted EBS Volumes

-The `sched-start` tag works for EC2 instances if:
+The `sched-start` tag works for EC2 instances with EBS volumes if:

 - Your EBS volumes are unencrypted, or
 - You use the default, AWS-managed `aws/ebs` encryption key, or